kailash360/My-Projects/Web Development/Notepad/README.md

 ### Host Link
 > https://kailash360.github.io/Notepad/

+Supported for both-smartphone and desktop.
 Don't forget to share with your friends 😃

 ### Elements used
 - HTML